-I came up with this geometry game awhile back after I had this conversation with a 4th grader:
+I came up with this geometry game for kids after I had this conversation with a 4th grader:

 - ME: What’s perimeter?

 - 4th GRADER: It’s where when two sides are the same, then you um, I mean you times them by two.

 - ME: Ok…I see where you’re going with that.
 But what does it mean, the perimeter of something?

 - 4th GRADER: I know, but I can’t really explain it.